avajs/ava/docs/recipes/babel.md

 ## Customize how AVA compiles your test files

 You can override the default Babel configuration AVA uses for test file compilation in `package.json` or `ava.config.js`.
-For example, the configuration below adds support for JSX syntax and stage 3 features:
+For example, the configuration below adds support for JSX syntax and stage 3 features.

+**`package.json`:**

 ```json
 {